פרופ' נתן כהן

 3. Nathan Cohen, Esther Farbstein and Asaf Yedidya (eds.), Memory in Book: The Holocaust in Prefaces to Rabbinical Literature, Jerusalem: Reuven Mass, 2008, 320pp.
 (Hebrew)

-4. Associate Editor of Yad Vashem Studies, Volumes 26 (1999) onward
+4. Associate Editor of Yad Vashem Studies, from Volume 26 (1999).

 Articles in Journals and chapters in Books